 - It was the first permanent amphitheatre to be raised in Rome.

-- There were 36 trap doors in arena that allowed for elaborating special effects.
+- There were 36 trap doors in the arena that allowed for elaborating special effects.

 - Over 9,000 wild animals were killed during the inaugural games for the Colosseum in CE 80.

-- It has been used as a worship space by Christians for a long time, despite of its brutal pagan origins.
+- It has been used as a place of worship by Christians for a long time, despite of its brutal pagan origins.

-- The total amount of marbles used for the construction of the theatre was approximately 100,000 cubic metres.
+- The total amount of marbles used for the construction of the theatre was approximately 100,000 cubic meters.

-- The last gladiatorial fight occurred in 435 CE and last animal hunt in 523 CE.
+- The last gladiatorial fight occurred in 435 CE and the last animal hunt in 523 CE according to records.

 Cite This Page